aalm/bbs-fw_wiki/Configuration-Tool.md

 Only applies to throttle assist levels.

 **Max Cadence**
-This parameter controls how fast the pedals are allowed to spin.
+Cadence in % of maximum.
+This parameter controls how fast the pedals
+are allowed to spin.
 Max cadence for BBSHD is around 150rpm.
-This parameter was called "speed"
-in the original Bafang firmware.
+This parameter was called "speed" in the original Bafang firmware.

 **Max Speed**
 This is the % of max configured road speed for this assist level.